BY SCOTT MEINECKE

 Call before you dig

-Move over or slow down on the road
+Move over or slow down

 Scott Meinecke is the director of safety and loss control for the Iowa Association of Electric Cooperatives.